 Those who experience anxiety know all too well that it can be extremely disruptive to one's sense of well-being and peace of mind.
-Its effects can range from a mild discomfort to crippling panic, and prevent a person from fully participating in his or her work, school, social or family life.
+Its effects can range from mild discomfort to crippling panic, and prevent a person from fully participating in his or her work, school, social, or family life.

 Anxiety can lead to low self-esteem, social isolation, and even medical problems related to chronic stress.
 Without appropriate treatment, some individuals also may use alcohol or other substances to try to manage the overwhelming feelings.

 Anxiety disorders are the most common mental health concern in the United States.
 An estimated 40 million adults in the U.S. (18%) have an anxiety disorder.
 Meanwhile, approximately 8% of children and teenagers experience an anxiety disorder.
 Most people develop symptoms before age 21.

 Types of Anxiety